 #3.
 GENTLE SELF-TALK

-I can feel so ashamed and frustrated with myself when I am riding my hormonal wave of fury and sorrow.
+I can feel so ashamed and frustrated with myself when I am riding my hormonal wave of PMS fury and sorrow.
 Not only do I feel like shit, but I then start to feel like shit about feeling like shit.
-I feel disempowered and ashamed of my behavior and feel frustrated that I haven’t yet figured out how to solve this problem.
+I feel disempowered and ashamed of my behavior.
+And feel frustrated that I haven’t yet figured out how to solve this problem.
 In those moments, when I can stop the negative self-talk, and start saying REALLY gentle things to myself, it can be amazingly transformative and pivot-producing.

 The truth is, this may not necessarily be a flaw of mine, or a problem to solve.
 This might just be nature, and all I can do is try my best to manage it.